architect/arc.codes/public/reference/functions/tables/node.md

 ## Get an instance of `AWS.DynamoDB.DocumentClient` from the `aws-sdk`

 In this example we'll model a comic book store.
 Accounts are uniquely identified by email.
 One account has many purchases.
-Notice how the `.arc` comments annotates the extra fields on the purchases table definition (`#comicID` and `#price`).
+Notice how the `app.arc` comments annotates the extra fields on the purchases table definition (`#comicID` and `#price`).
 DynamoDB tables only define a schema for keys.
 All other attributes are optional.
 Likewise these comments are not significant but they will help your future colleagues understand the schema intent.

 ```arc
 @app